Surplus Store Memorial

 Here's my $0.02 worth.
 I would speculate that Haltek's being bought out by Oracle, even temporarily, was most likely the Beginning of the End for them.
 I have since learned (as of 26-Apr-07) that this is NOT the same Oracle that's owned by Larry Ellison, but a place known as 'Oracle Electronics & Trading.'
 I know nothing else about them other than that they are (so I've been told) long since out of business..

 I will happily correct any or all of the above if any of the Technoid's readers know a different story.
-It still appears that Haltek was unnecessarily and unfairly forced out of business, though the circumstances may not have been as sinister as I had initially heard.
+It still appears that Haltek was unnecessarily and unfairly forced out of business, though the circumstances may not have been as sinister as I initially heard.

 Sharon Industries, formerly at 672 Commercial St., San Jose.